ABOUT DR. SMITH

 Dr. Smith has a special interest in the treatment of facial paralysis and has helped pioneer the use of masseter nerve transfer for reanimation of the paralyzed face after cancer resection.
-He and his colleague Dr. Dayan were both invited panelists at the American Society of Reconstructive Microsurgery’s session on Facial Reanimation in the Oncologic Setting.
+He was an invited panelists at the American Society of Reconstructive Microsurgery’s session on Facial Reanimation in the Oncologic Setting.
 In addition to surgery for facial paralysis, Dr. Smith has an extensive experience in microsurgical reconstruction for patients with Head and Neck cancer.

 CRANIOFACIAL AND PEDIATRIC PLASTIC SURGERY